scorpido74/azure-docs.nl-nl/articles/postgresql/howto-read-replicas-portal.md

 ## <a name="prerequisites"></a>Vereisten
-Een [Azure database for postgresql-server](quickstart-create-server-database-portal.md) als de hoofd server.
+Een [Azure database for postgresql-server](quickstart-create-server-database-portal.md) als primaire server.

 ## <a name="azure-replication-support"></a>Ondersteuning voor Azure-replicatie